charluo/SpyfallCompanion/README.md

 Continuing development: To add more functionaility with roles soon!

-Deployed via Heroku and can be found at https://playspyfall.herokuapp.com/
+Deployed to Heroku and can be found at https://playspyfall.herokuapp.com/